Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 **Feature Cards**

-1. Display the relevant user information based on section of the website - i.e. Member displays `Name: | Role: | Title (if title holder):`
+1. Display the relevant user information based on a section of the website - i.e. Member displays `Name: | Role: | Title (if title holder):`

 2. Dark Blue background, bold white text.
-Draw the users eye and contrast the websites Amber coloured theme.
+Draw the user's eye and contrast the websites Amber coloured theme.
 Stylised to include lighter Blue strips to separate information and improve readability for users.

 3. Same drop shadow as above.